aliscuse/Selenium-Maven-Template/README.md

 - `mvn clean verify -Doverwrite.binaries=true`
 - Delete the `selenium_standalone_binaries` folder in your resources directory

-### Executing exercises!!!
+### Executing exercises

 There are two exercises that can be easily executed from the command line.

 ## Exercise1

-As part of exercise 1, a yaml file it's used as input for testing.
-To run so, this variable has to be defined as environment variable:
+As part of exercise 1, a yaml file it's used as input for testing (by default the test uses the example file located in [data.yaml](src/resources/schemas/data.yml)).
+To run so, the user can define this file as environment variable:

 `mvn clean verify -DYAML=<PATH_TO_YAML_FILE>`

-There is an example yaml file.
-This example can be executed with:
+### Debugging

+The default log level is set to INFO.
+This level can be easily change by adding `-DlogLevel` variable.
+Example:

-`mvn clean verify -DYAML=src/test/resources/schemas/data.yaml`
+`mvn clean verify -DLogLevel=DEBUG`